Department of Culture, Society and Justice

 ANTH 321 (s) Tribal Elders Series (3 credits, max 9)

-This course is intended to share information from the neighboring tribes surrounding the University of Idaho.
-Elders from these communities will share a tribal epistemology that each tribe considers to be essential to an education of an adult.
+Elders from neighboring tribes surrounding the University of Idaho will share a tribal epistemology that each tribe considers to be essential to an education of an adult.
 Such educational perspective may often be missing/misrepresented or misunderstood in current university pedagogy.
 This class will place an emphasis on contemporary indigenous voices.
 This course will have a subtopic heading to incorporate the possibility of having many neighboring tribes participate.
+Typically Offered: Fall.

 ANTH 327 Belief Systems (3 credits)